-Living Away from Home Allowance
+Living Away from Home Allowance (LAFHA)

-- Where an Employee is engaged on distant work, the provision of reasonable board and lodgings will be supplied by the Employer, at no cost to the Employee. - (a) Reasonable board and lodging means, a minimum of three adequate meals per day, and a single room (not shared) which is quiet with air conditioning/heating, suitable ventilation, comfortable and clean bedding, appropriate lighting and furnishings, an ensuite with a toilet, shower and basin both with running hot and cold water, a television and tea and coffee making facilities.
-All facilities must be clean and fully functioning. - (b) Where reasonable board and lodging are not available, the Employer and the Employee may agree to alternative arrangements, provided that the Employee is not placed in a financial disadvantage as a result of the alternative arrangement. - (c) If the Employer does not supply meals then an allowance will be paid per meal in accordance with appendix 2 per meal not supplied. - (d) Where Employees are required to work on a project more than 150km from the business address where the Employee is engaged, this shall be referred to as distant work.
-Distant work shall only be undertaken with agreement from the Union.
-Such agreement will take into consideration daily travelling time and its effect on fatigue and may include an agreement to enact the distant works provision of this agreement where workers are required to travel less than 150km.
+- 37.5 Each employee working on the Project will be required to declare their residential address to inform their Local and Non-local status prior to commencement.
+An employee with a Local status will not be eligible for any LAFHA benefits associated with this clause. - Where it is unreasonable for an employee to return home each day, that is a residential address outside a 100km radius from the Project, the employee will be considered Non-local and will be entitled to the provision of reasonable board and lodgings; supplied by the Employer, at no cost to the Employee. - (a) Reasonable board and lodging means, a minimum of three adequate meals per day, and a single room (not shared) which is quiet with air conditioning/heating, suitable ventilation, comfortable and clean bedding, appropriate lighting and furnishings, an ensuite with a toilet, shower and basin both with running hot and cold water, a television, adequate Internet access and tea and coffee making facilities.
+All facilities must be clean and fully functioning. - (b) For the avoidance of doubt, reasonable board may include camp provided accommodation. - (c) Where reasonable board and lodging are not available, the Employer and the Employee may agree to alternative arrangements, provided that the Employee is not placed in a financial disadvantage as a result of the alternative arrangement.

-- (e) Rosters for distant work shall be agreed in writing between the Employer and the Union before the distant work commences. - (f) Employees rostered for distant work must be notified in writing by the Employer.
-To ensure fatigue is managed safely, no Employee will be required to work on distant work for more than 14 consecutive days or have less than 7 consecutive days between engagements on distant work.
-Notwithstanding any other requirements in this clause, no Employee will be required to be away from home for more than 3 weeks without returning home at the Employer's expense. - (g) An Employee may refuse to work in circumstances where the working would result in the Employee working hours which are unreasonable having regard to matters including: - (i) any risk to Employee health and safety including the risk of fatigue i.e. excessive hours, exposure to noise, fumes, or any matter that can impair an Employee's ability to work safely and/or create a danger to Employees; - (ii) the Employee's personal circumstances including any family responsibilities. - (iii) the needs of the workplace or enterprise; - (iv) the notice (if any) given by the Employer, and by the Employee of his or her intention to refuse it; and - (v) any other relevant matter. - (h) All time spent by Employees travelling to and from distant work will be paid as if worked during the time the travel is taken.
+- (d) An Employee may refuse to work in circumstances where the working would result in the Employee working hours which are unreasonable having regard to matters including: - (i) any risk to Employee health and safety including the risk of fatigue i.e. excessive hours, exposure to noise, fumes, or any matter that can impair an Employee's ability to work safely and/or create a danger to Employees; - (ii) the Employee's personal circumstances including any family responsibilities. - (iii) the needs of the workplace or enterprise; - (iv) the notice (if any) given by the Employer, and by the Employee of his or her intention to refuse it; and - (v) any other relevant matter.